DuncanCragg/OnexOS/README-App.md

 I can link to a city you've built from my virtual garden, which lets me see it and just walk across into it, or you can link to a leaf I made, and use it yourself.

+### What can you do?

+All the usual Virtual World things: meet, chat, share, build, co-create, work, play.

+For full examples of what you can do in LinkCraft, [read this description](README-Usage.md).

 ### How do I control who can see and change my stuff?